dell/sassist/README.md

 This is sassist, Dell SupportAssist log collector for Linux.

+## What is sassist?
 Dell SupportAssist helps with troubleshooting/debugging issues with Dell PowerEdge Server hardware/OS.

-It is primarily used by field support staff and/or system administrators.
+'sassist' assists Dell iDRAC by collecting OS configuration and logs and saving it to iDRAC. it uses native log collection tools like sos and supportconfig depending on the distribution.

+'sassist' works with Dell [iDRAC 9](https://www.dell.com/support/article/us/en/19/sln308699/idrac-9-versions-and-release-notes) and later.

 This package contains the following files:
  - sassist.sh